Monoprice Modern Retro Over-Ear Headphones

 Closed, But Spacious

-For closed back headphones, the Modern Retro are surprisingly spacious and detailed.
+For closed-back headphones, Modern Retro is surprisingly spacious and detailed.
 They sound like they’re slightly open even though they aren’t.
 What do we mean by that?
 Well, most closed cans make your music sound like it’s all happening inside your head.

 Open cans on the other hand, lean towards a much more spacious sound that emulates the live experience.
 These sit somewhere in between.
 Don’t get us wrong, you’ll still be fully aware that you’re wearing headphones, but they definitely have a specific quality that’s hard to accurately label.